MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ## Baseline Model Inputs

 The baseline model was created with OpenStudio (NREL, 2011) using the Create Prototype Building measure.
 Measures are formal computer scripts written in the Ruby programming language that can interact with an OpenStudio model directly, change the EnergyPlus model during runtime, or produce reports after simulation (Roth et. al, 2016).
+Several changes to the baseline model were required to allow the application of specific technologies, which are described in the Measures secion.
+In total, the changes decreased the energy use intensity (EUI) by 0.9% and increased the peak electric demand by 10.2% (unadjusted facility) and 4.8% (adjusted utility).

 ![image](figure_geometry.png)